 Building up the Tree

 After you have built the base for the Christmas tree, you will need to start building it up.
-For the tree I built, this mean position the string of gloves around the bottom and layering it up and into a tree shape.
-I did use yarn in various places in the tree to secure it so that it kept it’s shape without falling over.
+For the tree I built, this means position the string of gloves around the bottom and layering it up and into a tree shape.
+I did use yarn in various places in the tree to secure it so that it kept its shape without falling over.
 It is worth noting, however, that even with this the glove Christmas tree is still rather delicate.

 Decorate the Tree

 You can get creative with items you have around, or you can bring it items specifically for the tree.
-I would recommend choosing items them are soft and light.
+I would recommend choosing items that are soft and light.
 A garland and bows work well.